6 False Myths About the Vtuber Community

 I just found this image on the internet…seems fitting for this point.

-If you spend some time researching vtubers, you will pretty soon find some who create NSFW content on websites like OnlyFans or Fansly.
+If you spend some time researching vtubers, you will pretty soon find some that also create NSFW content on websites like OnlyFans or Fansly.

 While some big names in the community do that, the majority don’t offer that type of content.